emedware/omni18n/README.md

 ### Interactive mode

 In interactive mode (using `InteractiveServer`), the DB interface contains modification functions and the server exposes modification function, that will modify the DB but also raise events.
 In this case, an `InteractiveServer` instance has to be created for every client, with an interface toward the DB and a callback for event raising.

+### DB-level

+Two interfaces allow to implement an interface to any database: `OmnI18n.DB` (who basically just has a `list`) and `OmnI18n.InteractiveDB` who has some modification access

+Two are provided: a `MemDB` who is basically an "in-memory database" and its descendant, a `FileDB` who allows:
+- reading from a file
+- maintaining the files when changes are brought

+The `FileDB` uses a human-accessible (using [hjson](https://www.npmjs.com/package/hjson) for custom types) and based on `\t` indentation file format only proper for this usage.

+Having the translators managing translations in the UI while the devs have to access the file to add/remove keys, change their zone, ... and all this to go through git commits (so, to have local changes that will be integrated in the project after push/merge) can be done with `FileDB` - for this, just interface a `PUT` to a call on `InteractiveServer::modify` (while that server has a `FileDB` as a source) then the new file will be saved soon with the modified values.

 ## Concepts